project-kessel/docs/src/content/docs/start-here/resource-Identification-history.md

 	- resource_type
 	- local_resource_id.

 	Similarly to how deduplication works across reporters, a resource_type-specific correlator must be used to see if this is the same resource.
 In the example of a cluster, there is an _external_cluster_id_ that is used for deduplication.
-In the example above, the first Foo and the second Foo would have different _external_cluster_ids_; thus, they are different clusters.
+In the example above, the first _Foo_ and the second _Foo_ would have different _external_cluster_ids_; thus, they are different clusters.

 2. A delete, i.e. rest operation, tells inventory to delete this resource as it no longer exists within the management domain.
 However, there are 2 different types of delete.
 Using a cluster example:
 	1. One might issue a “destroy” which actually deletes the managed cluster.
-In this case, a delete would be issued to inventory.
+In this case, a reporter would call the delete method.
 Any future creating of a cluster which could lead to conflict would be the same as #1 above.

 	2. One might issue a “detach” which removes the cluster from management but does not impact the actual cluster.
 Given that this cluster still exists, one could decide to bring this cluster back under management, i.e. import the cluster.
 In this case, the cluster could have a different local_resource_id, but the cluster is actually the same resource, i.e. it has the same external_resource_id.
 This case is very similar to having 2 different reporters reporting on the same resource where deduplication resolves that these are the same resource and we would link them in history.